bikash-dora/scrap-example/blogpost.md

 The application is simple enough to understand, yet not a typical hello word application.

+The project can be found on GitLab [here](https://gitlab.codecentric.de/jozef.jung/sls-basics).

 ## Concept of serverless

 In a nutshell, serverless means that you do not have to think about the servers.
 Just write the code which executes the business logic.
 The provider takes care of the rest (spinning up a container, initialization of the execution environment, code execution, scaling, etc.)